mehdisolhan/mini-news-app/README.md

 create-react-app mini-news-app
 ```

-I created the structure with one main component and six different components.
+I created the structure with one main component and five different components.
 My main component is **App.js**.

 ### App.js